Tandur Redgram: Description

 Tandur Redgram, a local, significant cash crop and staple food for the local community in the Tandur taluka of Telangana, India.
 It's a rainfed crop, ideally suited for drought-prone areas, and rich in protein, making it a valuable supplement to traditional cereals.

 The crop has cultural significance, with farmers singing traditional folklore songs about Tandur Redgram, passing down the knowledge through generations.
 Notably, farmers in the region use negligible amounts of chemical herbicides, and the crop thrives in the fertile deep black soils rich in nutrients, especially Potassium and Calcium.
-Overall, Tandur Redgram plays a crucial role in the economic, nutritional, and cultural well-being of the farming community in Telangana.

 Geographical indication

 It was awarded the Geographical Indication (GI) status tag from the Geographical Indications Registry, under the Union Government of India, on 6 December 2022.

 Yalal Farmers Producer Company Limited from Vikarabad, proposed the GI registration of 'Tandur Redgram'.
-After filing the application in September 2020, the Pigeon pea was granted the GI tag in 2022 by the Geographical Indication Registry in Chennai, making the name "Tandur Redgram" exclusive to the Pigeon pea cultivated in the region.
+After filing the application in September 2020, the pigeon pea was granted the GI tag in 2022 by the Geographical Indication Registry in Chennai, making the name "Tandur Redgram" exclusive to the Pigeon pea cultivated in the region.
 It thus became the first pigeon pea variety from Telangana and the 17th type of goods from Telangana to earn the GI tag.

 The GI tag protects the Tandur Redgram from illegal selling and marketing, and gives it legal protection and a unique identity.